profectus-engine/profectus-docs/docs/guide/setup.md

 The next step is to install Profectus' dependencies.
 This is as simple as running `npm install`.

-You can now run `npm serve` to start a local server that will host your project so you can work on it.
+You can now run `npm run serve` to start a local server that will host your project so you can work on it.
 As you change files the site will automatically reload them.

 ### Deploying